NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text (888) 407-7770 to get the lowest price online!

 According to wine storage specialists, R-13 is the minimum recommended value of insulation for wine cellars.
 Fiberglass batts are a good option for delivering this value.
 If you choose this material for your wine room, be sure to cover the warm side of the walls with a 6 mil plastic vapor barrier.

 Fiberglass batts are the most affordable insulation material for wine cellars.
 They are often installed poorly, which then loses 25% of their effectiveness if there are even tiny gaps.
-To ensure that your fiberglass batts are installed properly, we advise getting a qualified wine cellar builder or contractor to do it.
+To ensure that your fiberglass batts are installed properly, we advise hiring a professional wine cellar builder or contractor.
+A qualified builder can effectively maintain the ideal conditions for wine storage, which are crucial for preserving the wine's quality over time.

 To create a vapor barrier, you may cover the entire wine room’s walls, ceiling, and floor with plastic sheets.
 To install the fiberglass insulation between each stud, you may wrap the entire interior of the walls while leaving the plastic sheeting loose in the stud cavity.
 Once the batting has been installed between the stud cavities, plastic sheeting is covered the entire wine cellar structure.